abunchofnerds-25/ccollections/README.md

 ---

-## 9. Ordered Map - `cbstmap`
+## 8. Ordered Map - `cbstmap`

+An ordered map works like a hash map -- you look up values by key -- but it always keeps its keys in sorted order.
+Iterating over it visits entries from smallest key to largest.
+This makes it the right choice when you need both fast lookup and ordered traversal.

-`cbstmap` is an associative container implemented as a fully iterative (non-recursive) AVL tree.
-It maintains keys in sorted order and provides O(log n) insertion, deletion, and lookup.
-In-order iteration visits entries from smallest to largest key.
+`cbstmap` is implemented as a self-balancing AVL tree, which guarantees O(log n) worst-case performance for insertion, deletion, and lookup regardless of the order in which keys are inserted.
+(A naive binary search tree degrades to O(n) on sorted input; the AVL rebalancing prevents that.)

 **Header:** `#include <cbstmap.h>`